isg-software/progresspie/README.md

 Instead of passing an individual options object to the progressPie plugin via its `contentPluginOptions` option, you may also globally alter the defaults by manipulating the object `$.fn.progressPie.contentPlugin.valueDisplayDefaults`.

 See the content plug-ins example page for demonstrations of the plug-in and its options.

+### Image

+`jquery-progresspiesvg-image.js` is a script file defining a content plug-in for inserting an external image as additional layer to the chart.
+The image may be used as background image or placed on top of the chart in the foreground (as do the other plug-ins above).
+If the image covers areas outside the actual chart's circle, it may optionally be clipped to that circle or it may be allowed to draw outside of it.
+In the latter case, the `padding` option of the chart may be used to even enlarge the area outside of the chart that may be filled with the image.

+TODO Options

+TODO: Rectancle Plug-in?

+TODO: Prüfen der Optionen der obigen Plug-ins: Ist dort irgendwo etwas hinzugekommen (wie eine background-Option o.ä.?), was noch dokumentiert werden muss?

 ### Writing your own content plug-ins (API)